Last week, I decided to buy some Roundup Weedkiller. Here a few photographs of the results.

 I’ve noticed that weeds such as buttercups and dandelions die off pretty quickly with Roundup.
 They are one of the first weeds to wilt and fall over.
 Other more-robust weeds may require a second spray, so keep that in mind before you go crazy spraying the hell out of everything!

-You should also keep in mind that this is best applied during dry days when there is no rainfall expected.
+Note that you should always apply these kind of sprays on dry days when there is no rainfall expected.
 Spraying the weeds an hour before a rain shower washes them off would only be a waste of money!

 Overall, I recommend this if you’re just looking for something that can keep the weeds at bay until you’re ready to address the reasons that they are there in the first place.